tshort/mdpad-docs/content/_index.md

 While *mdpad* is touted as a "one-file" approach, you can of course keep your JavaScript in a separate file and load it with a script tag.

+Note that *mdpad* is targeted at Markdown files, but it can be used with HTML, AsciiDoc, or other content formats.

 ### Related work

 * [mdpad (original)](http://tshort.github.io/mdpad/) -- A more complex,